AMENDMENTS TO THE POSH ACT PROPOSED IN 2024 LIMITATION AND CONCILIATION

 With Conciliation

 1. Conciliation gives an opportunity for the parties to amicably settle the issue with the aid of the IC.
-Though IC can only inform the complainant the option to conciliate, it allows the IC to strategies preventive measures which will contribute to the safety of the workplace.
+Though the IC can only inform the complainant of the option to conciliate, it allows the IC to strategies preventive measures that will contribute to the safety of the workplace.

 2. IC can maintain confidentiality and privacy, preserving the reputations and interests of both parties involved while resolving the dispute in a discreet manner through conciliation.